Tower of the Future: Plot

 Takeru Matsuyuki, a junior school student, is forced to aim for Hinami Private High School for his senior school selection exam by his mother, who wants him to be bilingual like his father.
 On Hinami's open day, Takeru sees his own incentive to go to Hinami: Ichigo Suzunari, a girl with a melodic voice.
 Just before his exams, Takeru's mother is critically injured in a car accident.
 On her deathbed, she reveals to Takeru that he has an older half-sister, Hyoju, living alone in England.
 His mother feels guilt for refusing to take in Hyoju after her mother died and wishes for Hyoju to come to Japan and live with them.
 Takeru's mother then dies.
 After a period of unrest between Takeru and his father, Takeru allows Hyōju to live with them.
 Takeru does poorly in his senior school selection exam and ends up in Tennendo, a public high school.
 However, he sees Ichigo there as well.
 He confesses his love for her and she off-handedly accepts.
 He meets Zen Hokuoin, a kindergarten boy, who shows up at odd moments and innocently and strangely gives wise advice to Takeru.
 Takeru discovers that Ichigo's older brother, Kazuki, is a photographer.
 He, with the help of his classmates, Seika Nishizawa and Yoruko Tōsaka, enters a modeling agency competition in which Kazuki is one of the judges.
 Takeru's classmate, Kouki Noda, is inadvertently entered into the competition as well.
 Kazuki shows his over protectiveness of his sister to Takeru coupled with rumours that Kazuki kisses his sister daily, Takeru turns to the Hokuoin family for help.
-Zen finds out that Kazuki is infected by the Noize, a parasite that amplifies the person's strongest desires.
+Zen finds out that Kazuki is infected by the Noize, a parasite that amplifies the host's strongest desires.
 He takes Takeru to his house so that his sisters can explain that he is part of the Nan'itsu family, tasked with opposing the Noize.
 The head of the Hokuoin family, Jin, and his family expels the Noize from Kazuki's body.
 Later, Kazuki asks Takeru to introduce him to Hyōju.

 In the school holidays, Takeru works part-time in a game arcade with Hotei, one of the Seven Stars, the group opposing the Nan'itsu family.
 Hotei's androgynous friend, Hijiri, informs Takeru that his true love is not Ichigo but Yoruko.
 He also teaches Takeru to climb the "tower", where the past and future of people's lives can be seen.
-Ichigo, Takeru and Noda were planning for a trip to the beach with their friend but Takeru subconsciously climbed the tower and warped them 14 years in the past to 1982.
+Ichigo, Takeru and Noda were planning for a trip to the beach with their friend, but Takeru subconsciously climbed the tower and warped them 14 years in the past to 1982.
 The trio have to survive in the past without using ¥1000 notes and ¥500 coins.